Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Key:

-Apparently, James I didn't use the well-engineered road to his bigger hunting park.
+Apparently, James I didn't much use the well-engineered road between his hunting parks.

 From Collyweston House - Royal Palaces: